MD-Kamrul-Islam/omi-portfolio/content/home/experience.md

   date_end = ""
   description = """Prottoy is a rising EdTech startup based on Bangladesh that is aiming to incorporate visual learning tools and AI/AR/VR technology in primary, secondary and higher secondary education so that learning can be made simple, fun and attractive.
 Responsibilities include:

-  * Leading Prottoy Mareting Wing
+  * Leading Prottoy Marketing Wing
   * Sales Boost through social media campaigns
   * Overseeing marketing communications in social media channels
   * Developing pricing strategy